How To Clean and Refresh Vintage Galvanized Metal

 Some may want to get rid of the rust, but I think it adds to the beautiful patina of these old pieces, especially when you give them the beauty treatment I’ll tell you about;) For years, my biz partner and I scrubbed up every old galvanized metal piece we could get our hands on and gave them this treatment.
 Old metal tool boxes, chicken feeders, galvanized buckets, old garden tools, trays and trugs…we’d fill the backs of our vehicles with the treasures we got for a couple bucks.
 We’d spend hours in the driveway scrubbing our metal junk and letting it dry in the sunshine.
 Then we’d spray or brush on the magic to bring out the patina. {“How To Spray Polyurethane”}

-If your vintage piece has a cool label, work on sealing in that bit of history first.
+If your vintage piece has a graphic label, seal in that bit of history first.
 The Wheeling label on this bucket was still well adhered, but sometimes the labels are loose and falling off.
 If you don’t care for the label, you can probably get it off with some goo gone.
 But, if you want to keep all those cool graphics, do this first:

 Brush Modge Podge (get it HERE) on the underside of the label (and/or it’s pieces) and adhere in place.
 Let dry.
 Wipe the label clean of surface dirt with a mild soap and damp cloth.
 Once dry, coat with more Modge Podge.
 Let dry.
 If you want to be really safe, you could put a coat of poly over the label now, otherwise try not to get the label too wet while you’re scrubbing the rest of the piece.